veit/python-basics-tutorial/docs/packs/distribution.rst

        * :term:`scikit-build`
        * :term:`maturin`

-       But thatr’s not all – there are other backends:
+       But that’s not all – there are other backends:

        * :term:`Flit`
        * :term:`whey`